 Thankfully, the washroom is near, and a restaurant crew offered to look after our things and food.
-We immediately ran to the ladies washroom.
+We immediately ran to the ladies restroom.
 I only figured that it was that bad when he started crying.
-I asked him what is wrong and he said he is sick and his tummy is yayay.
+I asked him what is wrong, and he said he is sick and his tummy is yayay.

 Oh no. It’s barely ten minutes since Rowjie dropped us off in the airport.
 Pababalikin ko ba si Tatay?
 Hindi na ba kami matutuloy sa Bohol?
 Dalhin ko na ba si Ilog sa ospital?

 We stayed there for about 8 to ten minutes.
-I was preparing myself to carry him in my arms and run to the airport’s clinic because I thought he’s gonna pass out.
+I was preparing to carry Ilog in my arms and run to the airport’s clinic because I thought he would pass out.
 He was dosing off, crying, sweating, and pale as a ghost.
 Kung nakita ninyo lang talaga ang hitsura niya that time; sobrang maaawa kayo.
-I took a video of him in the bathroom during this moment, which is for our eyes only.
-Did it so we can have something we can laugh at when he’s older.
+I took a video of him in the bathroom, and that is for our eyes only.
+I did it to have something we can laugh at when he’s older.

-After all his struggles, he recovered well and returned to his normal self.
-We headed back to Jollibee where the crew, our things, and food were waiting for us.
+After all his struggles, he recovered and returned to his usual self.
+We headed back to Jollibee, where the crew, our things, and food were waiting for us.

 Bohol’s Mirror of the World